Transportation Initiatives

 Rail Vision Commission

-A commission was created to “identify cost-effective strategies to transform the existing commuter rail system into one that better supports improved mobility and economic competitiveness in Greater Boston.”
-As a member of the Rail Vision Commission, the WRCC continues to advocate for Rail Traffic Controller (RTC), a tool that simulates the movement of trains through rail networks at a detailed and realistic level (MBTA, Amtrak, NJT, BNSF, CSX and many more).
-This information is used for rail infrastructure (switches, signals, platforms, grades, and speeds).
-It is also used for train dispatching logic to oversee vehicle performance, braking, signal logic, PTC, train routing, and conflict resolution.
-Lastly, RTC dispatches statistics to mitigate upcoming issues such as on-time performance, revenue/non-revenue miles, average speed, and delays.
+A commission was established to “identify cost-effective strategies to transform the existing commuter rail system into one that better supports improved mobility and economic competitiveness in Greater Boston.”
+As a member of the Rail Vision Commission, the Worcester Regional Chamber of Commerce (WRCC) continues to advocate for the use of Rail Traffic Controller (RTC)—a simulation tool that models the movement of trains through rail networks with detailed and realistic precision.
+RTC is used across systems including the MBTA, Amtrak, NJ Transit, BNSF, CSX, and many others.

 ___________________________________________________________________________________________________________